(National Baseball Hall of Fame Library)

-The National Baseball Hall of Fame and Museum features a collection of nearly 500,000 photographs like this one.
+The National Baseball Hall of Fame and Museum features a collection of nearly 250,000 photographs like this one.
 Reproductions are available for purchase.
-To purchase a reprint of this photograph or others from the Photo Archive collections, please call (607) 547-0375 or fill out a reproduction request form (Right click and save as).
+To purchase a reprint of this photograph or others from the Photo Archive collections, please call (607) 547-0375.
 Hall of Fame members receive a 10-percent discount.

 Check out our past From the Photo Archive features on Tumblr

 "You spend a good piece of your life gripping a baseball and in the end it turns out that it was the other way around all the time,” is the last line from author and former New York Yankees pitching great Jim Bouton’s 1970 classic Ball Four.

 Another former hurler who starred in the Bronx used the grip pictured here to post more than two decades of mound success.

 Charles Herbert Ruffing was a legendary pitcher with the Yankees throughout the 1930s and early ‘40s.
 Sporting the home pinstripes, “Red” is demonstrating, circa 1938, his four-seam fastball grip, a pitch that would eventually place him among the game’s greatest in the Baseball Hall of Fame in 1967.